-The definition of information objects such as object classes, attribute types, matching rules and name forms which have been registered (i.e., assigned a name of type object identifier) are static and cannot be modified.
+The definition of information objects such as object classes, attribute types, matching rules, name forms and LDAP syntaxes, which have been registered (i.e., assigned a name of type object identifier), are static and cannot be modified.
 Changes to the semantics of such information objects require the assignment of new object identifiers.